Illumina/manta/src/markdown/mantaUserGuide.md

 ### Manta VCF reporting format

-Manta VCF output follows the VCF 4.1 spec for describing structural variants, and uses standard field names whereever possible.
+Manta VCF output follows the VCF 4.1 spec for describing structural variants.
+It uses standard field names whereever possible.
 All custom fields are described in the VCF header.
 The section below highlights some of the variant representation details and lists the primary VCF field values.